PROSPECTUS

 ●Director

-Shingo Igarashi (Kyusyu Universsity/Professor)
+Shingo Igarashi (Kyusyu Universsity/Associate Professor)

 Yukihiro Ikawa (The Tokyo New Business Conference/Chairman)